 Look at your financials holistically.
 You should be as familiar with your overall financial picture as you are with your products and services, market, and industry.
 Review every metric, from net profit and gross margin to expenses, cash flow, and sales.
 Look at how these combine to build an accurate picture of how your business is performing.

-Keep up the communication with your bank.
+Maintain communication with your bank.
 This will help ensure you have a trade finance facility that works for your business.
 You will have a stronger relationship with your bank if you can showcase detailed forecasts and up-to-date cash flow reports.
 Be up front if you are not going to be able to meet your agreements - giving advance notice can make all the difference.
+Similarly, make sure arrangements are in place with Inland Revenue if you anticipate getting behind in any payments.

 Don’t go it alone.
 Seek advice from people you trust.
 Consider establishing an advisory board of experts to provide advice on a regular basis.